IBM/banking-risk-mitigation-nlu-studio/README.md

 If you wish to change the name of the IBM Cloud application- Navigate to the `manifest.yml` file and update the `name` field.

-# 4. Run Application locally
+## 4. Setup the Application on Localhost

 Ensure [Step 1](#1-clone-the-repo) and [Step 2](#2-create-ibm-cloud-service) are completed first.